Rob King, who oversees ESPN’s SportsCenter and News, will speak Thursday,

 From 1997-2004, he was at the Philadelphia Inquirer, serving as graphic artist, deputy sports editor, assistant managing editor and deputy managing editor.
 Before that, King worked at the Louisville Courier-Journal as a graphic artist, director of photography and presentation editor.
 From 1987 through 1992, he worked at the Courier-Post in Cherry Hill, N.J., a major suburban Philadelphia paper.

 King received a Bachelor of Arts degree in English from Wesleyan University.
 He also studied journalism at Penn State as part of the School of Communication’s inaugural graduate class.
-A past Pulitzer Prize judge, King is a member of the Associated Press board of directors, the National Sports Journalism Center’s advisory board and the Poynter Institute’s National Advisory Board, where he serves as chairman.
+A past Pulitzer Prize judge, King is a member of the Associated Press board of directors, the National Sports Journalism Center’s advisory board and the Poynter Institute’s National Advisory Board, where he serves as chair.

 Preceding King’s talk at 5 p.m. is a president's reception, also open to the public.